Les aventures du roi Pausole: Act III

 After a chorus of soubrettes, Giglio emerges from the king's bedroom, where, in place of the king, the page has had a night of ecstasy with Diane.
 Aline and Mirabelle are in the same hôtel.
 The king's daughter is yearning for the young page.

 Amid comings and goings from the different hotel rooms, there follow the entry of the Spanish chocolate, an air for Taxis, and a telephone duet.
 Giglio persuades Aline of the advantages of a man making love to a woman, and after Pausole has read a speech on free love, Giglio feels free to make off with Aline.
 Pausole discovers Aline and Giglio in his bedroom.

 The king abdicates, and goes off to sleep, to a gentle final chorus.

+Recording

+Christine Barbaux (La Blanche Aline), Brigitte Fournier (Thiérette), Rachel Yakar (Diane), Bernadette Antoine (Mirabelle), Michel Sénéchal (Taxis), Reinaldo Macias (Giglio), Gabriel Bacquier (Le Roi Pausole), Charles Ossola (Le Métayer), Atelier Philharmonique Suisse, Madrigalistes de Bâle. conducted by Mario Venzago.
+MGB CD 6115 (two CDs).